al3p/BtoMW/README.md

 Script is being developed with:

-* Blender 2.59, plain vanilla - downloadable from main site
+* Blender 2.60, plain vanilla - downloadable from main site
-* Maxwell Render python binding, to be released with 2.5 version
+* Maxwell Render python binding, released with 2.5 version

 ## LICENSING